 Elegant Themes has documentation on their site to help you get started with Bloom.
-They have 15 articles on the basics of how Bloom works, and how to create optin forms.
+They have loads of articles on the basics of how Bloom works and how to create optin forms.
 Many of their tutorials also include videos.

 Thanks to the simplicity of the Bloom plugin, these tutorials should be enough to get you started creating optin forms.

-Before posting for help, you’re required to disable all your plugins, which might be impractical for some users.
+Before posting for help, you need to disable all your plugins, which might be impractical for some users.

 Elegant Themes doesn’t make any promises about their response times, but most tickets are responded to within 24 hours.

-If your question isn’t answered in the documentation, you can open a private support ticket and email a support team member one-on-one.
+If your question isn’t answered in the documentation, you have several support options including live chat, email, or a detailed support tickets:

 Bottom Line: OptinMonster vs. Bloom